 But it is important to be careful regarding money.
 A small amount now and then may be ok, if you can afford it.
-If not, don't hesitate to tell the prisoner.
+If not, don't hesitate and tell the inmate.
 Some of us on the committee do send money and some of us do not.
 If you are eligible to send money, there are a variety of ways to do it.
 The committee would be happy to help advise.

 Please contact a member of the Peace and Social Concerns Committee of the Friends Meeting of Austin if your pen pal receives an execution date.
-If a prisoner is executed, the correspondence may be donated with the prisoner's permission to the University of Texas.
+With prior permission obtained prior to their execution, a prisoner's correspondence may be archived through various agencies such as UT or TAVP.

-Date of Revised Draft: February 12, 2021
+Date of Revised Draft: January 29, 2023.